 Our financial performance has been, and in the foreseeable future will continue to be, driven by our ability to increase the adoption of our platform and the installed base of our instruments.
-We plan to drive new customer adoption through a direct sales and marketing organization in the United States and parts of Europe and third party distributors in Europe, the Middle East and Asia-Pacific.
-We currently market and sell our technology with an in-house commercial team of approximately 135 team members and also utilize our distribution network to market and sell across multiple countries.
+We plan to drive new customer adoption through a direct sales and marketing organization in the United States and parts of Europe and third party distributors in Europe, North America, the Middle East and Asia-Pacific.
+We currently market and sell our technology with an in-house commercial team of approximately 170 team members as of June 30, 2021, and also utilize our distribution network to market and sell across multiple countries.